Sun, sand, sea – and a good dose of luxury.

 Location

-Pueblo Bonito Rose reviews on TripAdvisor and elsewhere usually always point out the prime location of the Rose (and Blanco).
+Pueblo Bonito Rose reviews on TripAdvisor and elsewhere usually always point out the prime location of the Rose.

 Like the Blanco, the Rose is right on Medano Beach.